forestgrape/coronavirus/index.md

 ### Treatment Methods

 #### Humidify
-Luckily the extern factor humid air, can be influenced e.g. with humidifiers as described in [hong 2014](#hong) or humidify the overall all air could be a possibility too.
+Luckily the extern factor humid air, can be influenced e.g. with humidifiers as described in [hong 2014](#hong).
+Increase the humidity in the entire room increases the mucus flow to as shown by [Hasani and colleagues](#hasani).

 Steam inhalation in the traditional way with a pot of hot water and a towel could help too.
 However care should be taken for the steam not being to hot, not to further irritate the mucous membranes.

 Additionally the patients should be as horizontal as possible or even slightly heads down to have gravity in the right direction.

-This treatment should both increase the well-being of patients (swiftly, especially if used early on) as well as the overall prognosis.
+The increased mucus clearance should both increase the well-being of patients as well as the overall prognosis.

 #### Mechanical Ventilators
-Mechanically ventilated patients could have a decrease mucus clearance in the respiratory tract, at least they exhale less particles: "Mechanically ventilated patients exhibit decreased particle flow in exhaled breath as compared to normal breathing patients" by [Lindstedt and colleagues](#lindstedt).
+Mechanically ventilated patients exhale less particles: "Mechanically ventilated patients exhibit decreased particle flow in exhaled breath as compared to normal breathing patients" by [Lindstedt and colleagues](#lindstedt).
 That has to be taken into account.
+[work in progress: To be investigated: it could mean that they shed less viruses and less viruses are distributed throughout the lung or it could mean that more viruses stay in the lung since there is less clearance. ]

 <p id="appendix-vents">---</p>